RaviSoji/plda/README.md

 # probabilistic_LDA

+### Disclaimer
+If all that you want to do is apply this model to a dataset and measure its performance, you will find the code to be bulky in that it stores parameters, variables, and data that do not need to be saved.
+This code was written for an Explainable Artificial Intelligence project in mind, whose objective is model explainability (not necessarily speed or performance).

 ### Paper Citation
 Ioffe S. (2006) Probabilistic Linear Discriminant Analysis.
 In: Leonardis A., Bischof H., Pinz A. (eds) Computer Vision – ECCV 2006.
-ECCV 2006.
+ECCV 2006.(https://link.springer.com/chapter/10.1007/11744085_41)

 ### Python Dependencies
 * numpy 1.13.1